Eleas/SimpleClock/README.md

 ## Can I use it?

 Sure.
-It uses the Unlicense.
+It's under the [Unlicense](https://unlicense.org/).
 Knock yourself out.